 The Face of Higher Values

-For all the modernist interventions at work in Ingmar Bergman's Persona, it is perhaps the scene - where one of the characters, the nurse Alma, opens her actress patient's letter- that encapsulates the necessity of the film, and opens it up into a broader fascination Bergman has with the problem not only of identity, but also culpable identity.
+For all the modernist interventions at work in Ingmar Bergman's Persona, it is perhaps the scene where one of the characters, the nurse Alma, opens her actress patient's letter, that encapsulates the necessity of the film, and opens it up to a broader fascination Bergman has with the problem not only of identity, but also culpable identity.
 Now often the problem of identity is one thing, a determined shoring up of self to create a coherent enough being to get through life, but what about culpable identity, where one feeds off others for the evolution of that persona?
 In the book Ingmar Bergman Interviews, Britt Hamdi asks the director: "As a private person, as a man, you have led many lives.
 Do you yourself feel that the women surrounding Bergman have been numerous?"
 Bergman replies succinctly: "No, few.
 But crucial."
 These have included five marriages and relationships with his actresses Harriet Andersson, Bibi Andersson (Alma here) and Liv Ullmann (Elisabet the actress).
 He has also often fed off these relationships to make his films: how often has a filmmaker made a work starring both his ex and his present lover, and about their identities dissolving?
 This suggests not the casual sexual life of the womanizer, with the man aggrandized and the woman flattered, but the man creatively sustained and the women flattened.
 Is the moment where Bergman reduces Andersson and Ullmann's face to one in Persona a metaphor for this flattening effect?
 "Bibi Andersson and Liv Ullmann didn't know that I did this, that I put them together into one face, and I wanted to give them a surprise, so we made this composite in the laboratory and we got it back to the island where we were and then I asked them to come to the editing room."
 "When they saw those two faces together on the Movieola, Bibi said, "What a terrible picture of you, Liv" and Liv said "No, it's not me, it's you.""
 This has a certain frisson no matter who the actors happen to be, but when one is your former lover and the other your present one?

 This isn't the place to speculate on Bergman's personal life, but it is an anecdote that captures well an element of culpable identity that he often explores in his work, where characters seem, in the process of exploring their own creative possibilities, in danger of exploiting the lives of others.
 This is in many ways a variation of an Emmanuel Levinas problematic.
 Levinas, alongside Simone Weil, Martin Buber and, more recently and in different ways, Maurice Blanchot and Jacques Derrida, is concerned with the problem of being from the perspective of the other, from the position where one's own existence in the world isn't necessarily augmentative to those of others, but always potentially detrimental to them.
 While for many thinkers this would be couched only in terms of extreme or selfish behaviour, for someone like Levinas it is at the basis of being.
 How to refuse that basic selfishness, he wonders.
 In Entre nous he says, "The suffering of compassion, suffering because the other suffers, is only one aspect of a relationship that is much more complex and much more complete at the same time: that of responsibility for the other even when he or she commits crimes...it is the essence of the human conscience."
-"All men are responsible for one another, and 'I more than anyone else'".
+"All men are responsible for one another, and 'I more than anyone else'" says in a paraphrasing of Dostoevsky.
 The philosopher also talks inEntre nous of justice: "I have tried to make this deduction: justice itself is born of charity", and says elsewhere, it is "in this relation to the other I, in which the I is torn from its primordiality, that constitutes the non-gnoseological event necessary to reflection itself understood as knowledge, and consequently necessary to the egological reduction itself."